Last updated:

 Then after 15 weeks of recaps, Twitter rebranded to X, and so I renamed “The Twitter Files” as “The X Files.”
 It almost seemed like fate!

-But as fate would have it, I also started embracing more sources of SEO news and insights beyond X. That was the purpose for changing “The X Files” to “Hamsterdam,” which is broader in scope.
+But as fate would have it, I also started embracing more sources of SEO news and insights beyond X. That was the purpose for changing “The X Files” to “Hamsterdam,” which was broader in scope.

 But where does the name “Hamsterdam” come from?